beauCoker/hacking/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 **NOTE: This is a toy package created for expository purposes.
-The code is not intended to be used for any purpose**
+It is not intended to be used for any other purpose.**

 ### Hacking intervals

 \[Stuff about hacking intervals, to be improved\]

-There two types of hacking intervals:
+There are two types of hacking intervals:

 -   **Prescriptively constrained** hacking intervals give the range of results that could be achieved subject to user specified constraints.
 -   **Tethered** hacking intervals compute range of results that could be achieved subject to *any* manipulation so long as the loss changes by only a small amount.